 You don't pay for a static website.
 You pay for a website that gets built, then keeps getting built, while I run your Google Business Profile alongside it.
 The site you launch with isn't the site you end with.

 A custom 6-8 page general contractor site goes live in about a week.
-Over the next 6 months we keep adding to it, refining it, and pointing it at whatever's actually working.
+Over the next 6 months we keep adding to it, refining it, and pointing it at whatever's working.
 Every project you finish becomes a new page.
 Your Google Business Profile gets managed the entire time.
 After month 6, it rolls to $350/mo for ongoing site and GBP management.
 No long contracts.